javaplus/DockerKubesDojo/labs/docker_intro.md

 ```
 This will start a container running NGINX.
 NGINX listens on port 80 by default, so we are telling Docker to expose the internal port 80 to our local port 8080.
 Notice the -p for publishing ports follows the syntax of <External Port>:<Internal Port>.

  After running this command you should be able to open up a browser and go to http://localhost:8080 and see the nginx welcome screen.

+ *NOTE: If you're using **Docker Toolbox** you actually need the IP address of the virtual machine instead of localhost.
+You can get this by issuing `docker-machine ip default`, where `default` is the name of your docker-machine*

  ![NGINX Welcome](/labs/images/nginxWelcome.png)

 After hitting this in the browser, you should a log in the command prompt where you ran the container that shows a request was recieved.
 By default when you run a container with the docker run command, the standard out goes to your console.
 To break out and get back to your command prompt you need to hit "CTRL + C" or similar break command.